New examples of W$^*$ and C$^*$-superrigid groups: Introduction

-The study of $W^*$-superrigid groups is very important as such objects distill the very classification of group von Neumann algebras.
 The first examples of $W^*$-superrigid groups were discoverd by Ioana, Popa, and Vaes in their groundbreaking work \cite{IPV10}.
 Moreover, their paper is particularly important as it introduces a conceptual approach towards the study of $W^*$-superrigidity through several novel techniques such as the analysis of comultiplication and height arguments.
 Developing several new technological aspects of these methods, a few other classes of examples of $W^*$-superrigid groups were found subsequently in \cite{BV12,Be14,CI17}.